Protests against the war in Afghanistan

 The proposed invasion of Afghanistan prompted protests with mass demonstrations in the days leading up to the official launch of the war on October 7, 2001.
-The continuation of the war in Afghanistan from 2001 to 2021 lead to further protest and opposition to hostilities.
+The continuation of the war in Afghanistan from 2001 to 2021 led to further protest and opposition to hostilities.

 2001

 On September 29, 2001, as many as 20,000 people demonstrated in Washington, D.C., United States, denouncing the impending United States invasion of Afghanistan.
 The protests were organized by the recently formed A.N.S.W.E.R. coalition.
 Thousands of protesters gathered at Meridian Hill Park (Malcolm X Park) and marched downtown, while elsewhere members of the Anti-Capitalist Convergence clashed briefly with police on their way to Edward R. Murrow Park, across from the headquarters of the World Bank and the IMF.
 Both groups of marchers converged on a rally at the Freedom Plaza.

 In San Francisco almost 10,000 people converged on a park in San Francisco's Mission District to denounce the Bush administration's plans for military intervention in Afghanistan.

 In Los Angeles roughly 2,500 protesters marched through the streets of Westwood.

 In New York City 3,000 to 5,000 people took part in a peace march at Union Square.

 In Barcelona, Spain, 5,000 people attended a rally and marched behind a banner that read: "No More Victims – For Peace."
 The protesters urged the Spanish government not to support any US military intervention or NATO retaliation.

 On October 1, 2001, several thousand protesters demonstrated in New York City against any military offensive in response to the September 11 attacks in New York and near Washington.
 Sporting buttons that said "Don't Turn Tragedy into War" and "Our Grief Is Not a Cry for War", many protesters argued that the attacks were not an act of war but a criminal act to be dealt with through the international justice system.

 On October 7, 2001, 10,000 to 12,000 people turned out in New York City to oppose the Bush administration's so-called war on terror.
 The group marched from Union Square to Times Square, cheering the police at the beginning of the march.
 The list of about twelve speakers was cut to three or four by the police, and they were herded at the end into a one-lane-wide "bullpen".

 On October 13, 2001, more than 20,000 people joined the UK's biggest protest yet against military action in Afghanistan by the United States and its allies.
 Turn-out was twice as big as had been expected by organisers, with the noisy but peaceful march through London culminating in a rally at Trafalgar Square.